 This is why now Google is on the track of updating its algorithm.
 This mobile-friendly algorithm is sure to create a huge impact than that of the impact created by Panda and Penguin, Google’s previous algorithms.

 You might have few questions like how this algorithm will create an impact on my business? and how to check whether my website is mobile friendly?
 Here are few things which help you get clear.

-It is pretty easy to find whether you site is mobile friendly or not.
+It is pretty easy to find whether your site is mobile friendly or not.
 Just by running Google’s Mobile-Friendly Test.

 Another way is by using your Smartphone.
-Search you website on you Android, iOS or Windows device and if you find the Mobile-Friendly Label on the search engine result page (SERP), they you are safe and your website is mobile friendly.
+Search your website on your Android, iOS or Windows device and if you find the Mobile-Friendly Label on the search engine result page (SERP), you are safe and your website is mobile friendly.

 Here are few significant features that this algorithm offers

-Google is leading the way in taking up search to a new level i.e. it is spreading its word to make every possible solutions come true on mobile.
+Google is leading the way in taking up the search to a new level i.e. it is spreading its word to make every possible solution come true on mobile.
 The following is what we need to do to be in the race